Uplift » Can My Lawyer Cash My Settlement Check?

 Regardless of the type of settlement, things do not always go according to plan with settlement checks.

-What are the Most Common Reasons for Delays with Settlement Checks?
+What Are the Most Common Reasons for Delays with Settlement Checks?

 If you have been waiting for six weeks and there is still no sign of a settlement check, it’s time to take action.